tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 author (default is "Your Name")?
 Tjelvar Olsson
 ```

-Note that that the prompts and default values are the key/value pairs specified
+Note that the prompts and default values are the key/value pairs specified
 in the ``cookiecutter.json`` file.

 Let us have a look at what was produced.